-When we look to value a company, we typically look at the industry comps for valuation multiples.
+When we value a company, we typically look at the industry comps for valuation multiples.
 Typically, a multiple of EBITDA (Earnings Before Interest, Taxes, Depreciation & Amortization).
 By looking at companies in the same field, we can determine the potential value of your company.

-The challenge is as small business owners we tend to mitigate the “profit” in the business to lessen the tax obligation.
-The exact opposite of building value by growing the bottom line.
+The challenge is as small business owners, we tend to mitigate the “profit” in the business to lessen the tax obligation—the exact opposite of building value by growing the bottom line.

 Therefore, we need another approach called Seller’s Discretionary Income.
 Much of the “value” of a small business is in owner compensation or benefits, thus the need to recapture these in the valuation.
 This allows us to gain a better sense of the true value of the business.